PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

   required: true

 # Now, we are going to register some details for a shop plugin
-# So our plugin should load before the shop plugin
+# So the shop plugin should load after our plugin
 SuperShopsXUnlimited:
   load: AFTER
   required: false